All Episodes

 Yes.

-Oh, yes, I do.
+Oh, yes, I know that.

 Things like that.

-Correct me if I'm wrong, aren't new conservation laws, the virtual ones, being discovered for the soft sciences, such as, well, in biology, the conservation of genetic information?
+Correct me if I'm wrong, aren't new conservation laws, the virtual ones, being discovered for the soft sciences, such as, well, in biology, the conservation of genetic information, the thing that causes a DNA molecule to try to get longer, but also shut genes it doesn't any longer need string as copies and so forth?

-Yeah, this is part of the intriguing part, that my sense is the more I've learned about DNA, the more in wonder you become.
+Yeah, this is part of the intriguing part that my sense is the more I've learned about DNA, the more in wonder you become.

-Elegant, that's a good word.
+Elegant, that's a good part.

 Now let me put something to you.